As often as we stalk all the weather apps and websites while packing for a trip, we all know the weather forecast can change at the drop of a hat.

 Yes, it’s an extra item taking up space in your suitcase.
 But no one likes to wander around feeling like a drowned rat!

-My top pick goes to Columbia’s Arcadia II Rain Jacket, which comes in a variety of fun colors, good range of sizes, and is pretty dang affordable.
-The best part, though, is that it is so compact that it can be folded and compressed down to fit into a pants pocket!
+My top pick goes to Columbia's Arcadia II Rain Jacket, which comes in a variety of fun colors, good range of sizes, and is pretty dang affordable.

 Rain pants are perfect when hiking in drizzly weather or in unpredictable weather conditions that often result in wetness.
 In addition, if you need extra warm, ski pants are perfect to cover both needs.